SaifAqel/Boiler_Model/Thesis/chapters/04_combustion.md

 # Combustion Model

+The combustion module forms the first stage of the design workflow.
+It reads all run-specific configurations and parameters from YAML files and simulates the combustion process for the specified fuel and air streams at the given excess air ratio.
+Its outputs are the adiabatic flame temperature, used as the inlet temperature for the flue gas entering the first pass, and the fully combusted flue gas composition.
+Together, these results define the flue-gas stream supplied to the heat-transfer model.

-## Fuel composition
+## Fuel Stream

 The boiler is fired with a natural-gas–type fuel defined in the simulation input (`config/fuel.yaml`).
-The fuel is supplied at $300 K$ and $1.013×10⁵ Pa$ with a mass flow rate of $0.5 kg/s$.
+The fuel is supplied at $300 K$ and $1.013×10⁵ Pa$ with a mass flow rate of $0.1 kg/s$.
 Its composition is specified on a mass-fraction basis and converted internally to mole fractions for all stoichiometric and thermodynamic calculations.

-Table 4-1 summarises the fuel composition in both mass and mole fraction form.
+Table 4-1 summarizes the fuel composition in both mass and mole fraction form.

 | Component        | Formula                         | Mass fraction $\mathrm{w_i}$ [-] | Mole fraction $\mathrm{x_i}$ [-] | Comment                                                             |
 | ---------------- | ------------------------------- | -------------------------------- | -------------------------------- | ------------------------------------------------------------------- |